 Sales of graphic novels through the book channel grew 23% to $350 million, after growing 16% in 2014, while graphic novel growth in the comic store channel was in the mid-single digits.

 Sales of comic books in comic stores were up solidly to $385 million, roughly 8% over 2014 sales.

 Digital sales declined around 10% in 2015, back to 2013 levels.
 This was the only area of decline among all the segments of the market, reflecting trends specific to digital, and in some cases specific to digital comics.

-As presented above and in the accompanying infographic, the analysis by Comichron and ICv2 was divided up between periodical comics (what some call "floppies" or "pamphlets"), graphic novels, and digital download-to-own sales.
+As presented above and in the accompanying infographic, the analysis by Comichron and ICv2 was divided up between periodical comics, graphic novels, and digital download-to-own sales.
 All print figures are calculated based on the full retail price of books sold into the market, and do not account for discounting or markup.
 Digital sales do not include subscription or "all you can read" services.

 This is the third joint market size analysis from ICv2 and Comichron; the first two were for 2014 and 2013 sales.
 ICV2 and Comichron also previously collaborated on revised estimates for 2011 and 2012.

 Comichron is the world’s largest public repository of comic-book sales figures, featuring data from the 1930s to today about comic book and graphic novel circulation, cover prices, and market shares on its website, www.comichron.com.
 With data and analysis on the distant past as well as the present, Comichron serves as a trusted resource for academics studying the historical reach of the medium and for collectors seeking accurate information about how many copies of a comic book originally circulated.